dimitri-nicolo/calico/security/kubernetes-node-ports.md

 ### Value

 Exposing services to external clients using node ports is a standard Kubernetes feature.
-However, if you want to restrict access to node ports to specific external clients, you need to use Calico global network policy.
+However, if you want to restrict access to node ports to specific external clients, you need to use {{site.prodname}} global network policy.

 ### Features

-This how-to guide uses the following Calico features:
+This how-to guide uses the following {{site.prodname}} features:
 - **GlobalNetworkPolicy** with a preDNAT field
 - **HostEndpoint**